-- Ensure all applicants meet all time, rank, and training prerequisites described in chapter xxx WAC [WAC 139-12-030 (4)(c)(v)]. - Ensure that qualified applicants are interviewed by a panel, which includes the nonlaw enforcement community representatives and other members of the IIT selected by the IIT commander. - All applicants shall be interviewed using criteria pertinent for the position of an IIT investigator.
-The same questions should be asked of each applicant. - At the conclusion of the panel the IIT commander shall consider the recommendations of the panel and select those best suited for the needs of the IIT. - (iii) Requirements for IIT Investigators. - $\bullet$ Applicants for the position of investigator must be employed by a member agency of the IIT. - The applicant shall be a commissioned peace officer in the state of Washington with previous experience as a detective or investigator, or have special skills or experience necessary for the team. - (iv) Periodic Appointment Review.
+- Ensure all applicants meet all time, rank, and training prerequisites described in (c)(v) of this subsection. - Ensure that qualified applicants are interviewed by a panel, which includes the nonlaw enforcement community representatives and other members of the IIT selected by the IIT commander. - All applicants shall be interviewed using criteria pertinent for the position of an IIT investigator.
+The same questions should be asked of each applicant. - At the conclusion of the panel the IIT commander shall consider the recommendations of the panel and select those best suited for the needs of the IIT. - (iii) Requirements for IIT Investigators. - Applicants for the position of investigator must be employed by a member agency of the IIT. - The applicant shall be a commissioned peace officer in the state of Washington with previous experience as a detective or investigator, or have special skills or experience necessary for the team. - (iv) Periodic Appointment Review.